zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 # Dataset Description
 Following a collaboration between [Zeenea](https://zeenea.com/fr/) and [LIP6](https://www.lip6.fr/) through an industrial thesis project on **Smart Metadata Management Systems**, we encountered a number of data-related challenges.
-Consequently, we took the initiative to create our own dataset for the task of aligning tabular data with business glossaries.
+Through this project, we took the initiative to build a relevant dataset for tabular data alignment with business glossaries.

 This repository contains tabular data (datasets and columns) collected from [data.gov](https://data.gov/) , various business glossaries, and alignments between tabular data and business glossary entities.